 Babbie Rural and Farm Learning Museum

-Those with an interest in fishing will want to make sure they take the time to test the waters here.
-Located on the shore of 813-acre Taylor Pond, this day-use and campground area offers guest great fishing.
-With over eight miles of shore and a boat ramp, guests can enjoy fishing from shore or from the deck of a boat.
-Guests without a personal boat, wishing to fish from a boat will find canoes and row-boats available for rent.
+Those who can't imagine camping without fishing will want to make sure they take the time to test the waters at Taylor Pond.
+With over eight miles of shore and a boat ramp, guests can enjoy fishing from shore or the deck of a boat.
+Guests without a personal boat who wish to fish from the water will find canoes and row-boats available for rent.
 The pond is stocked with landlocked salmon and trout.
 You can also expect to land pumpkin seed, perch, rainbow smelt, and brow bullhead here.
+Don't forget to secure a state fishing license before heading to the water!